-The Rural Municipality of West River (referred to as "the municipality" hereafter) is situated on the southern shore of Prince Edward Island in Queen's County.
-The municipality is roughly 120 sq. km.
+The Municipality is situated on the southern shore of Prince Edward Island in Queen's County.
+The Municipality is roughly 120 sq. km.
 (29,611 acres) in area.
-The geography is dominated by the West River running southwest through the municipality, which is further bounded by waters of Hillsborough Bay to the east and the Northumberland Strait to the south.
+The geography is dominated by the West River running southwest through the Municipality, which is further bounded by the waters of Hillsborough Bay to the east and the Northumberland Strait to the south.